nem0-97/TrafficSignClassifier/README.md

 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-[//]: # (Image References)

-[image1]: ./examples/BefViz.png "Visualization"
-[image2]: ./examples/GrayNorm.png "Grayscaling+Normalization result"
-[image3]: ./examples/Resized.png "Resize"
-[image4]: ./RoadSigns/ID3.png "Traffic Sign 1"
-[image5]: ./RoadSigns/ID11.png "Traffic Sign 2"
-[image6]: ./RoadSigns/ID12.png "Traffic Sign 3"
-[image7]: ./RoadSigns/ID18.png "Traffic Sign 4"
-[image8]: ./RoadSigns/ID25.png "Traffic Sign 5"
-[image9]: ./examples/AftViz.png "Visualization after augmenting data"
-[image10]: ./RoadSigns/ID38.png "Traffic Sign 6"
-[image11]: ./examples/Warped.png "Warp"
-[image12]: ./examples/Bright.png "Brightness Change"
-[image13]: ./examples/Translated.png "Translate"
 ---

 ### Data Set Summary & Exploration